sensei-hacker/inavwiki/MSP-Navigation-Messages.md

 ## MSP_NAV_CONFIG (MW)

 The following data are returned from a MSP_NAV_CONFIG message.
-Values are from multiwii config.h.
+Values are from Multiwii config.h.
 Values may also be set by MSP_SET_NAV_CONFIG.

 <table>
 <thead>